Endless Wire (Gordon Lightfoot album)

 Endless Wire is the Canadian singer Gordon Lightfoot's twelfth studio album, released in 1978 on Warner Bros.
 Records (#3149).

-The closing track, "The Circle Is Small", was a re-recording of a song from Lightfoot's fourth album, Back Here on Earth (1968).
+The closing track, "The Circle Is Small", was a re-recording of a song from Lightfoot's 1968 album, Back Here on Earth.

+Commercial performance

 In the USA, Endless Wire peaked at #22 on Billboard 200 chart and #14 on the country album chart.
 In Canada it reached #2 on the RPM album chart, while in Australia it reached #56 on the Kent Music Report.

 Three singles were released from the album.
 In the US, "The Circle Is Small" peaked at #3 on the adult contemporary chart, #33 on the pop chart and #92 on the country chart.
 In Canada, it reached #1 on the adult contemporary chart, #6 on the pop chart, and #9 on the country.
 "Dreamland" peaked at #100 on the US country chart and #24 on the Canadian adult contemporary chart.
 "Daylight Katy" reached #16 on the US adult contemporary chart, #25 on the Canadian adult contemporary chart, #44 on the Canadian pop chart, and #41 on the UK pop chart.

 Critical reception

 The Globe and Mail called the album "a collection of soft melodies, impeccably sung and harmonized and backed up with only the most tasteful instrumentation."

+In a 1993 interview with Billboard, Lightfoot stated that some of the stuff on Endless Wire should have "been done over again."